 The monitoring system shall use a data logging system with the ability to store at least two (2) years of continuous monitoring data.

 Quarterly, the alarm system shall be tested to ensure that the system and sensors are functioning properly.
-Any defective instrumentation shall be repaired or replaced within 14 calendar days from the date of alarm system testing.
+Any defective instrumentation shall be repaired or replaced within 14 calendar days from the date of the discovery of a malfunction.
+A delay of repair may be granted by the CARB Executive Officer as specified in section 95670.1 of this subarticle.

 At least annually, all sensors shall be calibrated unless more frequent calibrations are required by the manufacturer.
-Any defective instrumentation shall be repaired or replaced within 14 calendar days from the date of calibration.
+Any defective instrumentation shall be repaired or replaced within 14 calendar days from the date of the discovery of a malfunction.
+A delay of repair may be granted by the CARB Executive Officer as specified in section 95670.1 of this subarticle.

+The owner or operator shall maintain, and make available upon request by the CARB Executive Officer, records of monitoring system data, records of calibration, and records of alarm system testing.

+The facility owner or operator shall keep records of any time the monitoring system is inactivated, including an explanation of the reason for the system being inactivated.
+The facility owner or operator shall also record when the system is reactivated.

-The owner or operator shall maintain, and make available upon request by the ARB Executive Officer, records of monitoring system data, records of calibration, and records of alarm system testing.All leaks identified during daily leak screening or identified by the continuous monitoring system shall be tested within 24 hours of initial leak detection in accordance with US EPA Reference Method 21 (October 1, 2017) excluding the use of PID instruments for total hydrocarbons measured in units of parts per million volume (ppmv) calibrated as methane as specified in section 95669 of this subarticle.
+All leaks identified during daily leak screening or identified by the continuous monitoring system, unless the continuous monitoring system can measure the concentration of the leak, shall be tested within 24 hours of initial leak detection in accordance with US EPA Reference Method 21 (October 1, 2017) as specified in section 95669(b).

+If wildlife is found to be present on a component and work must be halted or postponed within a certain distance of the wildlife in order to comply with state and federal wildlife regulations, the owner or operator may delay inspection, so long as they report the delay to the CARB Executive Officer within 24 hours of discovering the wildlife, provide a description of the type of wildlife, identify the regulations requiring work to be halted, and resume inspections once the reason for the delay is resolved.
+The owner or operator shall notify the CARB Executive Officer within 24 hours after inspections have resumed.
+These notifications shall be issued as specified in section 95673 of this subarcticle.

 All leaks shall be successfully repaired within the repair timeframes specified for each leak threshold as specified in section 95669 of this subarticle.

 A well blowout at an injection/withdrawal well constitutes a violation of this subarticle.

-At any time a leak is identified above 50,000 ppmv total hydrocarbons or above 10,000 ppmv total hydrocarbons for more than 5 continuous calendar days, the owner or operator shall confirm that an alarm condition has occurred and then notify the ARB, the California Department of Conservation Division of Oil, Gas, and Geothermal Resources, and the local air district within 24 hours of the initial leak measurement.
+At any time a leak is detected above 50,000 ppmv total hydrocarbons or above 10,000 ppmv total hydrocarbons if the 10,000 ppmv leak persists for more than 5 continuous calendar days, the owner or operator shall notify CARB, CalGEM, and the local air district within 24 hours of the alarm trigger.

-Owners or operators shall maintain, and make available upon request by the ARB Executive Officer, a record of the initial and final leak concentration measurements for leaks identified during daily leak screening or identified by a continuous leak monitoring system that are measured above the minimum allowable leak threshold as specified in Appendix A Table A5.
+Owners or operators shall maintain, and make available upon request by the CARB Executive Officer, a record of the initial and final leak concentration measurements for leaks identified during daily leak screening or identified by a continuous leak monitoring system that are measured above the minimum allowable leak threshold as specified in Appendix A, Table A5.

 Owners or operators shall report the results of the initial and final leak concentration measurements for leaks identified during daily leak screening or identified by a continuous leak monitoring system as specified in section 95673 of this subarticle.

-In the event of a well blowout, daily Optical Gas Imaging (OGI) of the leak found at the injection/withdrawal head assembly shall be performed in accordance with the following provisions:
+In the event of a well blowout, daily optical gas imaging (OGI) of the leak found at the injection/withdrawal head assembly shall be performed in accordance with the following provisions: